mabrobotics/MD80-x-CANdle-Documentation/software_package/Quick startup guide ROS2.md

 :class: no-scaled-link
 ```

-According to the status messages we have added two MD80 actuators.
+According to the status messages we have added two MD actuators.

 ## Set mode